BioBoost/object-oriented-programming-using-java/README.md

 ## Requirements

 To follow along you will at least need to install Java and an IDE like NetBeans.
+You can find a tutorial for the installation of NetBeans in the [Software Installation Guide @ https://sillevl.gitbooks.io/software-installation-guide](https://sillevl.gitbooks.io/software-installation-guide).

 ## About this course